MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ServiceManagement/service-allocation-status-and-repair-status.md

 -   There is a search for allocation entries for all the service items in the service order that have the status **Active**.
 If such allocation entries are found, their allocation status is changed from **Active** to **Reallocation Needed**.

 ## Canceling Allocations
- When you cancel an allocation for a service item, ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> updates the allocation status of the corresponding allocation entry in the following way:
+ When you cancel an allocation for a service item, [!INCLUDE[d365fin](includes/d365fin_md.md)] updates the allocation status of the corresponding allocation entry in the following way:

 -   The allocation status is changed from **Active** to **Reallocation Needed**.